 Test the Lane Departure Warning at Bob Boyte Honda

 To fully understand how the Honda Lane Departure Warning works, you can take a test drive around Brandon and experience this feature for yourself.
-You can also compare Honda Sensing® vs. Subaru EyeSight to learn more about what sets Honda apart.
+You can also compare Honda Sensing® vs. Subaru EyeSight to learn more about what sets Honda apart or what happens if you don’t change your oil.
 Contact us with any questions about this Honda Sensing safety feature or other features of our Honda lineup.